Emacs: Split Windows

 Adjust Split Pane Size

-- Mouse drag the horizontal bar near bottom (that bar is called the mode line, aka status bar) to adjust the split pane size.
+- Mouse drag the Mode Line to adjust the split pane size.

-- To adjust left/right split panes, drag on the spot at the bottom of the vertical scroll bar.
+- To adjust left/right split panes, drag the split point on Mode Line, at the bottom of the vertical scroll bar.

 Or, you can use keys.
 Here's the commands: